 Who can come along?

 Anyone and everyone!
 If you’re going to attend regularly then join the Facebook group to keep up to date with runs, events and social.
-Please let us know if it’s your first time and we can supply you with the waiver (see the link at the bottom of the page).

 What ability do I have to be?

 All abilities are welcome.
 Whether you can jog a couple of miles at 14 minutes a mile or run or give Mo Farah a run for his money, everyone is welcome.
 We usually split into different groups to cater for all abilities.